 Rogue SML-2 Monster Lite Squat Stand

-Squat stands are a little different than typical power/squat racks, they’re basically suited only for squatting, benching, overhead pressing, and not much else.
+Squat stands are a little different than typical power racks, they’re basically suited only for squatting, the bench press, overhead presses, and not much else.

-Some of them have a pullup bar included and usually a pair of spotter arms so you can still stay alive in case you fail.
+Some squat stands have a pull up bar included and usually a pair of safety spotter arms so you can still stay alive in case you fail.